 The Circumvesuviana trains are not managed by Trenitalia, but by the Ente Autonomo Volturno (EAV).
 You will find the exact timetable and the prices of tickets on the EAV website here.
 The site is in Italian, but there is a button on the right hand side of the menu for English that will take you to the timetable.

-Take the Campania Express train from Naples to Sorrento
+Campania Express train from Naples to Sorrento

 Another train that connects Naples to Sorrento is the Campania Express.
-This is a tourist train that runs four times per day starting at 8:49 am from Napoli Piazza Garibaldi Station.
+This is a tourist train that runs four times per day starting at 8:26 am from Napoli Piazza Garibaldi Station.

-As a tourist route, the train runs during peak season from the middle of March to late October.
 Unlike the commuter train, tickets for the Campania Express can be purchased online on the company’s website (link here) but you can also get them directly at the station.
 You’ll need to get your ticket at least 20 minutes before departure.
 If you get last minute tickets, you won’t have an assigned seat.

 By far, the most comfortable and fastest way to get from Naples to Sorrento is via private transfer.

 If you’re traveling with several other people, especially children, a private transfer is definitely the best way to travel.
-It’s also the most convenient and quickest way to travel straight from the airport in Naples (more about this in a bit) because there aren’t very many other options to leave directly from the airport.
+It’s also the most convenient and quickest way to travel from the airport in Naples (more about this in a bit) because there aren’t very many other options to leave directly from the airport.

 The only possible downfall to using a private transfer service is it’s the most expensive option available.
 Typically, it costs about €100 one way for a standard vehicle with two people traveling and it takes about an hour to get to Sorrento if traffic isn’t too heavy.

-Take the ferry to Sorrento from Naples
+Bus to Sorrento from Naples

-While the roads themselves are in good condition, they tend to be narrow and windy.
 Then there are the drivers.
 In Italy we tend to drive quite fast and we aren’t exactly timid behind the wheel, and this can prove to be an intimidating and even a dangerous experience for anyone not familiar with these conditions.

 There’s also the issue of heavy traffic.
 Although it’s only 30 miles (little over 38 kilometers) from Naples to Sorrento, it could still take up an hour or more to get there!
 Traffic tends to be heaviest during peak season in the summer and on weekends.